 Thomas Edison State College has implemented the New Jersey Statewide Transfer and Articulation Agreement policies as a transfer resource to support course transfer decisions made by the College.
-The College provides an appeal process for students to request reconsideration of these policies.
+The College provides an appeal process for students who believe a transfer decision is not consistent with this policy.
 This appeal process is featured on the College’s website and in the College Catalog.
-Questions regarding the appeal process can be forwarded to the Office of the Registrar by phone at (609) 984-1180 or by email.
+Questions regarding the appeal process can be forwarded to the Office of the Registrar by phone at (609) 984-1180 or by [email protected].

 Procedures and Appeal Guidelines

 Undergraduate students who disagree with any portion of their transfer credit evaluation should submit a written request for review by U.S. mail to:

 Office of the Registrar